 --volume /var/run/docker.sock:/var/run/docker.sock:ro \

-Note: You may be interested in adjusting Nextcloud’s datadir to store the files in a different location than the default docker volume.
+Note: You may be interested in adjusting Nextcloud’s datadir to store the files in a different location than the default Docker volume.
 See this documentation on how to do it.

 4. Next, you can open the AIO interface on https://localhost:8080 or https://the.servers.ip.address:8080.
-You need to accept the self-signed certificate, afterwards you should see this:

-Alternatively, if port 80 and 8443 should be opened in your firewall/router and a domain is configured to point to your server, you can reach the AIO interface with a valid certificate using https://your-domain.com:8443.
+Alternatively, if ports 80 and 8443 should be opened in your firewall/router and a domain is configured to point to your server, you can reach the AIO interface with a valid certificate using https://your-domain.com:8443.

 6. Then, you should see the AIO interface:

-8. After you’ve set it up correctly, it should allow you to pass to the next step where you can configure wanted optional add-ons and the timezone and click on Start containers in order to download and start them.
+8. After you’ve set it up correctly, it should allow you to pass to the next step, where you can configure the wanted optional add-ons and the timezone, and click on “Start containers” to download and start them.

 11. When everything is done, you should see this screen:

-12. Finally you can now open your new Nextcloud instance and log in with the given admin credentials.
+12. Finally, you can now open your new Nextcloud instance and log in with the given admin credentials.

 That’s it!
-Everything is set and ready for production! ✨
+Everything is set and ready for production.

 Over the last year, AI has become a popular topic.
 Some is hype, some is substance.
 Some is good, some is bad.
 We want to give you the good, not the bad, and ignore the hype!
 AI has a ton of opportunity – but also risk.
 So we put you in control – off by […]